 We became generator owners when we realized we couldn’t risk another cloud-blanketed day in the shadow of Glacier Point.
 Our solar panels generated 10 to 20 watts and only a few amps of power, which was not remotely enough to provide a lasting charge to the battery bank.
 Clearly, that ranger at check-in understood that our solar gear was inadequate for those conditions.

-So on the morning of day three, we made an emergency run out of Yosemite Valley on California Route 140 heading east.
+So on the morning of day three, we made an emergency run out of Yosemite Valley on California Route 140 heading west.
 At the time, Route 140 had a road-condition status of R1.
 For native Floridians like ourselves and others from warm climates, R1 means snow chains are required but snow tires are allowed.
 We had neither, but we do drive a 4×4 Toyota Tundra, so we decided we could make it.
 Shortly before 10 a.m. on a snowy morning, the whole Home While We Roam crew set out to obtain a generator in Merced, some two hours away.

 We were triumphant in our return to the valley at around 4 p.m. with our newly acquired generator.
 But this new piece of hardware — like the evil beast it is — quickly wiped out the levity from our moods.
 The generator started nicely on first crank after being filled with fuel and oil.
 Oh, but the noise!
 Its engine’s roar ruined the winter tranquility that came with being one of only two RVs in the last open section of Yosemite’s snow-covered Upper Pines Campground.